How DeFi Copy Trading Works: Architectures & Strategies

 Several platforms help identify and analyze smart money wallets for DeFi copy trading:

-Nansen: The gold standard for wallet labeling.
-Their "Smart Money" label identifies wallets with consistently profitable trading histories.
-Nansen also tracks fund wallets, allowing you to see what major crypto VCs are accumulating.
+on-chain analytics platforms: The gold standard for wallet labeling.
+Their "Smart Money" label identifies wallets with consistently profitable trading histories. on-chain analytics platforms also tracks fund wallets, allowing you to see what major crypto VCs are accumulating.

-Arkham Intelligence: Excels at mapping connections between wallets.
-If you find one profitable wallet, Arkham can help you discover related wallets belonging to the same entity—effectively multiplying your intelligence.
+entity intelligence platforms: Excels at mapping connections between wallets.
+If you find one profitable wallet, entity intelligence platforms can help you discover related wallets belonging to the same entity—effectively multiplying your intelligence.

 For comprehensive on-chain smart money tracking, combining multiple tools provides the most complete picture.